MrityunjaiKumar/BBB-Track-B-2016/README.md

 # BBB (Track-B) 2016
 This repository contains some of the commands/scripts/topics used for TI-CEPD 2016 summer internship.
-Below is the schematic for the BBB cape zero (an elementary board being used for hardware-interfacing) for pin-mapping and basic interfacings.
+Below is the schematic of the BBB cape zero (an elementary board being used for hardware-interfacing) for pin-mapping and basic interfacings.

 ![image](https://cloud.githubusercontent.com/assets/6240777/16130555/65f5bf10-3427-11e6-9859-84f08f6972f3.png)